All on 4 Cost: The Honest Guide

 • Extra charges for items that should really be included as part of your treatment plan

-The true cost of full mouth dental implants in Australia is determined by a range of factors, which I’ll go over in this guide.
+The true cost of full mouth dental implants in Australia is determined by a range of factors, which we’ll go over in this guide.

 All on Four cost: Variables at a Glance

-So that you can truly assess whether you’re comparing apples with apples, I’ll dig deeper into each All on four cost variable in the next section including:
+So that you can truly assess whether you’re comparing apples with apples, we’ll dig deeper into each All on four cost variable in the following sections, including:

 Type and quality of your tooth bridge